mattvenn/turtleprize/lesson-3.md

 Ask them what colour the turtle will draw with the variable `loops` set to 5.
 Ask what `loops` would need to be to change the colour to red or green?

-## Work on their turtle prize entry - 30 minutes
+## Work on their Turtle Prize entry - 30 minutes

 * Ask the students to work on their competition entry, and to make use of a conditional statement to change the colour, or another graphical parameter (such as line width).
 * Encourage students to experiment with the *fill* and *stamping* options detailed in the handout.